Maria Katharina Kasper: Poor Handmaids of Jesus Christ order

 On 15 August 1851 Bishop Blum received the first vows of the group in Wirges church.
 The Poor Handmaids of Jesus Christ were established and Kasper (and the other women) were professed as religious.
 Kasper took the religious name "Maria".
 The congregation spread at a rapid pace and Kasper visited the various homes that spread to see how each functioned and how each was performing its mission; the congregation soon crossed to the Netherlands in 1859.
 Kasper served five consecutive terms as the order's Superior General.
 In 1854 the order opened its first school.
 Pope Pius IX granted a decree of praise for the order on 9 March 1860 but it first received formal papal approval from Pope Leo XIII on 21 May 1890.
 In the aftermath of the Civil War, John Henry Luers, the bishop of Fort Wayne, Indiana wrote to Mother Maria, petitioning her to send sisters to Fort Wayne to minister to the German immigrants who had settled there.

 Death

-Kasper suffered a heart attack on 27 January 1898 and died in Dernbach motherhouse at dawn of the Feast of the Presentation (2.
-February 1898).
+Kasper suffered a heart attack on 27 January 1898 and died in Dernbach motherhouse at dawn of the Feast of the Presentation (2 February 1898).
 She was buried at the sisters' private cemetery near to the motherhouse.
 Her remains were transferred to the order's motherhouse chapel in 1950.
 From their first placing in a vault they were due to the beatification (1978) transferred into a shrine-casket placed underneath the altar.

 Legacy

-Her order now operates, besides Germany in countries across the world such as Brasil, Great Britain, India, Kenia, Netherland, Nigeria and Mexico.
-At her death in 1898 there were 1725 religious in 193 houses, but in 2008 they numbered 690 religious in 104 houses.
+Her order now operates, besides Germany in countries across the world such as Brazil, Great Britain, India, Kenya, Netherland, Nigeria and Mexico.
+At her death in 1898, there were 1725 religious in 193 houses, but in 2008 they numbered 690 religious in 104 houses.

 The United States Motherhouse for the PHJC's is in Donaldson (Plymouth), Indiana.